Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 Seems familiar ?
 It's the Bias classifier !\
 And again, we can see that KNN is just an approximation of this classifier (same as previously discussed).

-\ this leads us to the Bayes estimator.
-We then talk about how KNN is just an estimation of this bayes estimator (with 2 approximations), and that both MSE and KNN are approximations of the same concept.